Our Cocoa

 and Beyond

-As of January 2021, all of the cocoa for Ferrero products is sourced through leading certification bodies and other independently managed standards such as Rainforest Alliance, Fairtrade, and others.
+As of January 2021, all of the cocoa for Ferrero products is sourced through leading certification bodies and other independently managed standards such as Rainforest Alliance, Fairtrade, Cocoa Horizons and others.
 Sourcing sustainable cocoa and ensuring traceability are basic requirements of Ferrero’s approach.
 Ferrero goes beyond by implementing various initiatives aimed at improving farmer livelihoods, protecting children’s rights, and safeguarding the environment.

 Partnership